BSc/MEng Materials Science with an Integrated Foundation Year / Overview

 - Typical A-level offer

 The subjects considered to be relevant are Mathematics, Further Mathematics, Physics, Chemistry, Statistics, Computer Science.
-If you are unsure whether you would be considered with your qualifications/predictions, please contact us before making an application.
+If you have any qualification queries, please contact us before making an application.

 - Typical contextual A-level offer

 This course does not participate in the contextual offer scheme.Find out more about contextual admissions.

 32 points overall with 5,5,5 at Higher Level, including at least one from Mathematics, Physics or Chemistry and Mathematics at Standard Level if not studying at Higher Level.

 For this programme of study we will accept either Mathematics: analysis and approaches or Mathematics: applications and interpretation at SL or HL.

 - Sustainable Development Goals